Clay Pigeons: Plot

 Soon enough, FBI agent Dale Shelby and her partner Reynard come to town and examine the unprofessionally controlled crime scene.
 They zero in on Clay as the prime suspect as they have video footage of his affair with Amanda, he was dating a now missing Gloria and he reported finding a third.

 Lester has Clay meet him by the lake.
 He tells him he murdered the nagging Amanda in an attempt to "help" his "fishing buddy", leaving Clay horrified.
 The next day another body is found, so they drag the lake and find several more.

 Clay finally tells the feds all he knows about Lester, but when they enquire at the trucking company they don't know him as he goes by Bobby there.
 Searching his house, they find a blood-stained knife and put him in jail.
 There, Lester visits him late without anyone seeing and hints about targeting Kimberly, a young waitress Clay knows.

 In the meantime, Lester goes to the local bar and hits on Dale, using the name Lloyd.
 He's charmed her when Kimberly, who he was waiting for, arrives.
 They abruptly leave and Dale suddenly realises he is suspicious.

-In the police station Clay easily dupes the deputy, locking him in the cell and getting his car keys.
+In the police station, Clay easily dupes the deputy, locking him in the cell and getting his car keys.
 He heads to the lake, where he finds Lester with his intended victim with a knife.
 As Dale approaches, Kimberly runs by and she searches for Lester in the woods.

 Considered cleared of all the charges, Clay packs up his truck as he prepares to leave town.
 Dale checks in to make sure he doesn't have an inkling of Lester.
 However, on the road, he follows Clay into a diner.
-He gives Lester the cold shoulder, then Clay watches from the diner as he, introducing himself as Lyle, talks a man who looks like Sheriff Mooney into taking him along.
-Two police follow, as Clay drives off in the opposite direction.
+He gives Lester the cold shoulder, and then Clay watches from the diner as he, introducing himself as Lyle, talks a man who looks like Sheriff Mooney into taking him along.
+Two police follow as Clay drives off in the opposite direction.